MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/save-publish-app.md

     ![Save updated app.](./media/save-publish-app/save-app.png)

 Power Apps can also periodically save the app every 2 minutes.
-If you have saved the app once, Power Apps will continue to save a version of the app periodically without requiring the user to press or tap the Save action.
+If you've saved the app once, Power Apps will continue to save a version of the app periodically without requiring the user to press or tap the Save action.
 Authors can enable or disable the **Auto save** setting from the **Account** tab on the **File** menu.

 ![Auto save setting.](./media/save-publish-app/autosave.png)